Sioux City Diocesan schools set COVID-19 guidelines for new school year

 Patty Lansink, superintendent of Catholic schools for the diocese, said schools will take a unified approach to help keep students, teachers and staff safe as they start regular full-time schedules.

-Most of the diocesan schools starting class the week of Aug.
+Most of the diocesan schools start class the week of Aug.
 24.

 “Each of our schools has a plan for educating onsite, for educating online – should the need arise – and a hybrid model, but the hybrid for most includes onsite instruction and providing online options for those who want or need it for underlying health conditions,” Lansink said in a news release Thursday.